fleetdm/fleet/docs/Using-Fleet/configuration-files/README.md

 ### Multiple enroll secrets

 Fleet allows the abiility to maintain multiple enroll secrets.
 Some organizations have internal goals  around rotating secrets.
 Having multiple secrets allows some of them to work at the same time the rotation is happening.
-Another reason you might want to use multiple enroll secrets is to use a certain enroll secret to auto-enroll hosts into a specific team (Fleet Premium).
+Another reason you might want to use multiple enroll secrets is to use a certain [team enroll secret](#team-enroll-secrets) to auto-enroll hosts into a specific [team](https://fleetdm.com/docs/using-fleet/teams) (Fleet Premium).

-### Team enroll secrets

-On Fleet Premium, [team enroll secrets](https://fleetdm.com/docs/using-fleet/teams#enroll-hosts-to-a-team) allow you to automatically assign a host to a team.

 ### Rotating enroll secrets